g41797/kafka/README.md

 ### Testing

 Unit-testing is supported for local environment.
-Run of phpinit under GitHib action was disabled because problem of kafka configuration.
+Run of phpunit under GitHib action was disabled because problem of kafka configuration.
 Description of cumbersome configuration see [Kafka Listeners - Explained](https://rmoff.net/2018/08/02/kafka-listeners-explained/)